20MH1A04H9/Prodigy_infoTech/README.md

 A keylogger, sometimes called a keystroke logger, is a type of surveillance technology used to monitor and record each keystroke on a specific device, such as a computer or smartphone

 - [Password Complexity Checker](https://www.geeksforgeeks.org/python-program-check-validity-password/)
+This checker from the Cyber Security Agency of Singapore shows how long it would take cyber criminals to crack a password.
+It's for educational purposes only, and doesn't save or store passwords.

 ## Support